bunmidavies/year2notes/COMP25212/direct mapped cache.md

 ### pros and cons
 - direct mapping is really just a hash table implemented in hardware - it is cheaper to implement than [[fully associative cache]] - however, there is an increased chance in having a lower hit rate, due to its inflexible replacement strategy
 - smaller caches with direct mapping will typically have a lot more collisions than larger caches (collisions go down as cache size increases)
+- you're quite limited as to where a number of memory addresses may be stored in a small direct mapped cache
 ![](https://i.imgur.com/dtIrkhF.png)

+### speculative reading
+- since there is only one location a memory address can lie within a cache, this can often allow for a processor to essentially ==gamble==, and fetch data from the corresponding cache tag
+- this can be done in parallel, since no comparisons like in a [[fully associative cache]] need to take place, making direct mapped caches ==faster==